-Have regular contact with a tutor: Although you won’t have regular face-to-face contact, your tutors will always be reachable via email or telephone.
+Have regular contact with a tutor: Although you won’t have regular face-to-face contact, your tutors will always be reachable via email.
 They will provide you with guidance whenever you need it, and host live chats and webinars to help you get to grips with your course content.

-Benefit from Student Support: In addition to the support you receive from academic staff, you will also have a named Student Support coordinator who will be your main contact from enrolment through to graduation – they will also give you a nudge to help keep you on track!
+Benefit from student support: In addition to the support you receive from academic staff, you can always contact our friendly student support team, who are there to help you from enrolment through to graduation – they will also give you a nudge to help keep you on track!

 Do you have work or family commitments?